Wednesday, 14 June 2006

 We fell into step with a shuffling old fellow who said he had worked for 28 years under the ground, in the Paris Métro, before retiring to the country.
 He was 80 years old and told us we were very young.

-Walking up the steep C2, which has a fine view back over vines to the village in the hollow, we then continued along the road until it dipped into the hamlet of Dracy-les-Couches.
+Walking up the steep little road, which has a fine view back over vines to the village in the hollow, we then continued along it until it dipped into the hamlet of Dracy-les-Couches.

 Although it was slightly off the road, we made the detour because the patrone at our morning coffee had recommended the church.